MrMaksimize/resutext/README.md

 You can share your resume to others via SMS or Email, simply by using keywords in SMS messages.

 Use your phone to:

-- [ ] Register with your name, email & url of your resume
+- Receive a resume on your phone
-- [ ] Update your resume by providing an updated URL
+- Receive a resume on your email

-- [ ] Receive a resume on your phone
+- Send your resume to someone's phone
-- [ ] Receive a resume on your email
+- Send your resume to someone's email

-- [ ] Send your resume to someone's phone
+Use the website to:
-- [ ] Send your resume to someone's email
+- Register and with your name & email

-In the future we could have a simple web page to register & provide your information & resume.
+- Uploading your resume